Synnerz/talium/README.md

 # talium
-Talium is a library that aims to simplify creating GUIs and its components
+Talium is a library that aims to simplify creating GUIs and its components in minecraft